Guangzhou City F.C.: History before moving to Guangzhou

-The club was founded in 1986 by the local Shenyang government sports body to take part in the Chinese football league system.
-The club was named Shenyang (沈阳).
+The club was founded in 1986 by the local Shenyang government sports body to take part in the Chinese football league system, and was named Shenyang.
 The team started at the bottom of the league system by playing in the second division.
 They were promoted to the 1988 Chinese Jia-A League quickly after the league expanded and Liaoning FC was ineligible to field their reserve team in the same division.
 The club was relegated after only one season.
-With the following campaigns the club mostly remained within the second tier, except for a short foray in the 1992 Chinese Jia-A League campaign; however, again they were relegated after only one season.
+With the following campaigns the club mostly remained within the second tier, except for a short foray in the 1992 Chinese Jia-A League campaign; however, they were again relegated after only one season.

-By the 1994 league season the entire Chinese football league system had become professional.
-The team were allowed to gather sponsorship and rename themselves Shenyang Liuyao (沈阳东北六药), and were allowed to join the top tier due to their 1992 membership.
-When the team were relegated again at the end of the season they rename themselves Shenyang Huayang (沈阳华阳) and then Shenyang Sealion (沈阳海狮) in 1996.
-Again the club won promotion to the top tier; however, unlike before they were able to avoid relegation.
+By the 1994 league season, the entire Chinese football league system had become professional.
+The team were allowed to gather sponsorship and renamed as Shenyang Liuyao, and were allowed to join the top tier due to their 1992 membership.
+When the club were relegated again at the end of the season, it was renamed Shenyang Huayang and then Shenyang Sealion in 1996.
+The club again won promotion to the top tier; however, this time they were able to avoid relegation.
 This was to be the beginning of the club's establishment within the league, though the team benefitted from several seasons where there was no relegation while the league expanded.
-In 2001 the club was taken over by Ginde Plastic Pipe Industry Group, a subsidiary of the Hongyuan Group and changed its name to Shenyang Ginde (沈阳金德).
-In 2007 the club's homeground Wulihe Stadium (五里河体育场) was demolished.
-While it was expected that the club move to another stadium within Shenyang, especially the Shenyang Olympic Sports Center Stadium, a deal did not go through and the club moved to Changsha in Hunan and changed their name to Changsha Ginde (长沙金德).
+In 2001, the club was taken over by Ginde Plastic Pipe Industry Group, a subsidiary of the Hongyuan Group and changed its name to Shenyang Ginde.
+In 2007, the club's homeground Wulihe Stadium was demolished.
+While the club was expected to move to another stadium within Shenyang, specifically the Shenyang Olympic Sports Center Stadium, the deal fell through and the club instead moved to Changsha, Hunan and changed its name to Changsha Ginde.

-After Changsha Ginde were relegated to League One at the end of the 2010 league season, the club was purchased by MAZAMBA and moved into the Shenzhen Stadium in the city of Shenzhen, Guangdong in February 2011.
-To represent this change the owners changed the club's name to Shenzhen Phoenix and changed the home kit from sky blue to green.
-By May 2011 the club was exposed as having serious financial problems and were struggling to pay their players and their hotel accommodation.
+After Changsha Ginde were relegated to League One at the end of the 2010 season, the club was purchased by Mazamba and moved into the Shenzhen Stadium in the city of Shenzhen, Guangdong in February 2011.
+To represent this change, the owners changed the club's name to Shenzhen Phoenix, and also changed the home kit from sky blue to green.
+By May 2011, the club was exposed as having serious financial problems and were struggling to pay their players and their hotel accommodation.